mhshuvoit/webpack/README.md

 # Webpack

-This is a empty project.
+This is an empty project.

 ## Get started